Keaton-Brewster/PowerPagesToolKit/README.md

     const other_node = await createDOMNodeReference(".element_class")

     your_node.configureConditionalRendering(() =>
-        other_node.value == "3", // your_node will only be visible when the value of other_node is "3"
+        other_node.value == "3",
+        /* your_node will only be
+        visible when the value of other_node is "3"
+        */
+        [other_node]
-        [other_node] // and we have to include any DOMNodeReferences used in the evaluation logic, so that changes to them can be watched and the condition evaluated again
+        /* and we have to include any DOMNodeReferences used in the evaluation logic, so that changes to them can be watched and the condition evaluated again */
       );

 /**
  * Sets up validation and requirement rules for the field.
-This function dynamically updates the field's required status and validates its input based on the specified conditions.
+ * This function dynamically updates the field's required status
+ * and validates its input based on the specified conditions.
  *
- * @param {function(this: DOMNodeReference): boolean} isRequired - A function that determines
+ * @param {function(this: DOMNodeReference): boolean} isRequired
- * whether the field should be required.
-Returns `true` if required, `false` otherwise.
+ * A function that determines whether the field should be required.
+ * Return `true` if required, `false` to not be required.
- * @param {function(this: DOMNodeReference): boolean} isValid - A function that checks if the field's
+ * @param {function(this: DOMNodeReference): boolean} isValid
+ * A function that checks if the field's input is valid.
- * input is valid.
-Returns `true` if valid, `false` otherwise.
+ * Return `true` if validation satisfied, `false` if not.
- * @param {string} fieldDisplayName - The name of the field, used in error messages if validation fails.
+ * @param {string} fieldDisplayName - The name of the field, used
+ * in error messages if validation fails.
- * @param {Array<DOMNodeReference>} [dependencies] Other fields that this field’s requirement depends on.
+ * @param {Array<DOMNodeReference>} [dependencies]
+ * Other fields that this field’s requirement depends on.
+When
- * When these Nodes or their values change, the required status of this field is re-evaluated.
+ * these Nodes or their values change, the required status
- * Make sure any DOMNodeReference used in `isRequired` or `isValid` is included in this array.
+ * of this field is re-evaluated.
+Make sure any DOMNodeReference
+ * used in `isRequired` or `isValid` is included in this array.
  */
 configureValidationAndRequirements(
   isRequired: (this: this) => boolean,